Solar Inspiration — How Going Solar Moves Houses of Worship and their Congregants To Take Action

 Installing a PV solar system can have repercussions that move far beyond the owner of the system.
 This is especially true for houses of worship.
-Driving a solar project from start to finish for a faith based organization requires a core group of solar promoters plus as many people in the congregation as possible.
-However, taking such a step often becomes a source of inspiration for other congregants, congregations and community members.
+Driving a solar project from start to finish for a faith-based organization requires a core group of solar promoters plus as many people in the congregation as possible.
+However, taking such a step often becomes a source of inspiration for other congregants, congregations, and community members.

-Operating sustainably can help shape a faith community and reflect their values.
+Operating sustainably can help shape a faith community and reflect its values.
 As Senior Pastor Dan Senter of California’s Our Savior’s Lutheran Church said, “The solar panel is the most visible indicator of the passion people have about combining a spiritual connection with the natural world.”
 He explained that when the church partnered with CollectiveSun in 2019 to install a 56.25 kW system “going solar aligned with one of the core values that emerged in the congregation.”
 Many congregations like Our Savior’s benefit from the experience of seeing their core values ripple their way through their communities.

 As part of our mission to impact as many nonprofits as possible, CollectiveSun has been able to work with organizations across a host of industries as they go solar.
 The Solar Inspiration series highlights industries we’ve participated in, with an emphasis on our work with organizations in those industries.
-Our first three featured industries were museums and other art and cultural institutions, houses of worship and healthcare institutions.
-In this fourth article in the series we circle back to houses of worship to take a closer look at the impact of solar on the congregants and their communities.
+Our first three featured industries were museums and other art and cultural institutions, houses of worship, and healthcare institutions.
+In this fourth article in the series, we circle back to houses of worship to take a closer look at the impact of solar on the congregants and their communities.

 “Operating sustainably is a great way for houses of worship to lower operating expenses, redirect the savings into programming, and align operations with their core values.
 It also serves as a means to motivate people to do the same.”